J.M. Smucker Climate in Supply Chain 2012

 |Resolved Clause Summary||Climate risk in supply chain|

 Our company is one of the four largest coffee companies in the world.
-It provides industry leadership through its Folgers brand not only in consumer expectations, but also with regard to pricing.
+It provides industry leadership through brands such as Folgers not only in consumer expectations but also with regard to pricing.

-The coffee business is critically important for our company by providing approximately 40% of our company's revenue.
-It is equally important to the well-being of 25 million coffee farm families worldwide.
+The coffee business is critically important for our company by providing approximately 40% of our company’s revenue.
+It is equally important to the well-being of 25 million coffee farming families worldwide.

-Climate change may present a number of important risks and opportunities for our company and these communities, as it impacts temperature, rainfall patterns, and disease vectors in the world’s coffee growing regions.
-According to the Intergovernmental Panel on Climate Change, physical risks from climate change may include changes and variability in precipitation and in the intensity and frequency of extreme weather events.
+Climate change may present a number of important risks and opportunities for our company and these communities, as it impacts temperature, rainfall patterns, frequency of severe weather events, and disease vectors, among other effects, in the world’s coffee growing regions.

-Our Company’s competitors in the coffee business — Nestle, Kraft Foods, and Sara Lee Corporation — are making public efforts to address coffee sustainability and to provide for a consistent and reliable supply chain of quality coffee.
-All three have made public commitments to sourcing coffee in a more sustainable fashion.
+Competitors in the coffee business – Nestlé, Kraft, and Sara Lee – are making public efforts to address coffee sustainability and to provide for a consistent and reliable supply chain of quality coffee.
+All three have made public commitments to specific goals or data disclosures—often including targets, timeframes, and investment levels-- of sourcing coffee in a more sustainable fashion.